EventStore/.github/README.md

 All previous clones, forks, and links to repositories hosted under `github.com/eventstore/` will automatically be redirected to `github.com/kurrent-io/`.

-To understand why we did this move, check out the [rebrand FAQ](https://www.kurrent.io/blog/kurrent-re-brand-faq).
+For more information, check out the [rebrand FAQ](https://www.kurrent.io/blog/kurrent-re-brand-faq).